 All employees are expected to conduct themselves appropriately at all times.
 A manager or Person in Charge has the authority to send an employee home with or without pay for violation of a policy or guideline.
 The following is a list of conduct that is specifically prohibited and may lead to disciplinary action up to and including termination.
-This list is intended to provide examples only, and is not intended to be all-inclusive:
+This list is intended to provide examples only, and is not intended to be all-inclusive: The Library reserves the right to discipline or discharge employees for acts or omissions not appearing on the list.

-- harassing, intimidating, abusing, coercing, or threatening any other employee or visitor - unreasonable behavior or communication that demeans, insults, or humiliates people either as individuals or as a group - frequent or excessive tardiness or absence from work, or failure to report absences - insubordination, including improper conduct toward a person of authority, or failure or refusal to perform tasks as assigned in the appropriate manner - non-compliance with or disregard of Library safety and security procedures - unsatisfactory performance - conduct that substantially interferes with work or prevents work from being accomplished - falsifying, omitting, or withholding necessary information, including information on an employment application - improper behavior or unethical conduct - altering or falsifying timekeeping records
+- 4.• Hharassing, intimidating, abusing, coercing, or threatening any other employee or patronvisitor. - 2.
+Uunreasonable behavior or communication that demeans, insults, or humiliates people either as individuals or as a group. - 3.
+Firequent or excessive tardiness or absence from work, or failure to report absences. - 4.• Linsubordination, including improper conduct toward a person of authority, or failure or refusal to perform tasks as assigned in the appropriate manner. - 5.
+Nnon-compliance with or disregard of Library safety and security procedures. - 6.
+Uunsatisfactory performance.

-- tampering with, theft of, or unauthorized removal of property belonging to the Library, fellow employees, or anyone on Library property - bringing dangerous or unauthorized items such as firearms, explosives, weapons, or other similar items on Library property - intentionally intruding on a person's privacy by spying or stalking - release of confidential information about the Library, its visitors, or another employee - damage to Library property or disruption of Library services - failure to comply with or enforce Library policy
+- 7.• Conduct that substantially interferes with work and/or prevents work from being accomplished. - 8.• Ffalsifying, omitting, or withholding necessary information, including information on an employment application. - Improper behavior or unethical conduct- - 40.
+Aaltering or falsifying time-keeping records. - 11.
+Transpering with, theft of, or unauthorized removal of property belonging to the Library, fellow employees, or anyone on Library property. - 42.
+Bbringing dangerous or unauthorized items such as firearms, explosives, weapons, or other similar items on Library property. - 43.
+Intentionally intruding on a person's privacy by spying or stalking. - 14.
+Rrelease of confidential information about the Library, its patronsvisitors, or another employee. - 15.
+Ddamage to Library property or disruption of Library services. - 16.
+Ffailure to comply with or enforce Library policy-

 The Library reserves the right to discipline or discharge employees for acts or omissions not appearing on the list.
-(Adopted 11-13-96; Last Revised 3-16-21, Effective 4-1-21)
+(Adopted 11-13-96; Last Revised 5-21-19, Effective 7-1-19)